 He took one look at me, and knew exactly what was going on.
-He told my mom I was having a panic attack, and he was going to give me some Valium to help calm me down.
+He told my mom I was having a panic attack, ( if you’re unsure, read over the differences between anxiety attacks and panic attacks ) and he was going to give me some Valium to help calm me down.

 Almost as soon as I took the Valium, I started to feel better.
 My breathing and heart rate returned to normal, and my hands and feet slowly loosened up.
 I remember him telling my mom it was one of the worst panic attacks he’d ever seen.